Lightning-AI/pytorch-lightning/docs/source/extensions/datamodules.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^
 Override to define how you want to move an arbitrary batch to a device.

-.. note:: This hook only runs on single gpu training (no data-parallel) or with sharded plugin.
+.. note:: This hook only runs on single GPU training and DDP (no data-parallel).

 .. testcode::